spencernaugler7/spencernaugler7.github.io/_portfolio/WikipediaProject.md

 ---

 # What?
-This little gem of a project, suplpied with a wiki article title, will reach out to the wikipedia api and give you back it's editing history.
+This little gem of a project, supplied with a wiki article title, will reach out to the wikipedia api and give you back it's editing history.

 # Challenges?
 This project intoduced me to planning my projects :). as there was a lot of problems to solve.